 But communicating with your audience via social channels won’t be beneficial unless you do it properly.
-Steady Demand provides an algorithm for implementing social media into your marketing efforts:
+Steady Demand provides three steps for implementing social media into your marketing efforts:

 You can also find useful tips for integrating social media into your marketing strategy in Christine Moorman’s article posted on Forbes.

-Social sign-in capabilities, is important for today’s businesses with an online presence.
+Social sign-in capabilities are important for today’s businesses with an online presence.
 It allows you to better understand your users and improves your ability to convert them.
 Once you add a social login option you can make offers based on your clients’ previous purchases, as Andy Drinkwater recommends.

 Also, remarketing can be a powerful tool that allows you to maintain a relationship with a user who has already demonstrated interest in the products and services you’re offering.